Web accessibility: United Kingdom

 BS 8878 is intended for anyone responsible for the policies covering web product creation within their organization, and governance against those policies.
 It additionally assists people responsible for promoting and supporting equality and inclusion initiatives within organizations and people involved in the procurement, creation or training of web products and content.
 A summary of BS 8878 is available to help organisations better understand how the standard can help them embed accessibility and inclusive design in their business-as-usual processes.

 On 28 May 2019, BS 8878 was superseded by ISO 30071-1, the international Standard that built on BS 8878 and expanded it for international use.
 A summary of how ISO 30071-1 relates to BS 8878 is available to help organisations understand the new Standard.

 On April 9, National Rail replaced its blue and white aesthetic with a black and white theme, which was criticized for not conforming to the Web Content Accessibility Guidelines.
 The company restored the blue and white theme and said it is investing in modernising its website in accords to the latest accessibility guidelines.

 In 2019 new accessibility regulations came into force setting a legal duty for public sector bodies to publish accessibility statements and make their websites accessible by 23 September 2020 Accessibility statements include information about how the website was tested and the organisation's plan to fix any accessibility problems.
 Statements should be published and linked to on every page on the website.

+European Accessibility Act

+The European Accessibility Act (Directive (EU) 2019/882) entered into application on 28 June 2025, harmonising accessibility requirements for a range of digital products and services sold within the European Union, including e-commerce, banking, e-books, transport, and telecommunications.
+Although the United Kingdom left the European Union before the deadline, the directive continues to apply to UK businesses that supply covered products or services to EU consumers, irrespective of the supplier’s country of establishment.
+Microenterprises with fewer than 10 employees and an annual turnover below €2 million are exempt from some of the requirements.